aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 ## Step 5 - Test the REST API
 On the Fabric client node.

-Once the app is running you can register an identity, and then start to execute chaincode
+Once the app is running you can register an identity, and then start to execute chaincode.
+The command below registers a user identity with the Fabric CA. This user identity is then used to run chaincode queries and invoke transactions.

 ### Register/enroll a user: